ithinkandicode/JYDGE-Enhanced-Mod/README.md

 ### Balancing

-- Loads of weapons and perks have been altered to be more powerful or more interesting, create new synergies and builds, and make everything you unlock worth trying.
+- Loads of weapons and perks have been altered to be more powerful or more interesting, to create new synergies and builds, and to make everything you unlock worth trying.
 - The order of some Firemode unlocks has been changed, to make your Enhanced experience feel fresh, balance out some of the bigger weapon buffs, and give you a broader range of weapon types across a full playthrough.
-- Extra love given to grenades and melee, with new and edited perks that make them more powerful.
+- Extra love given to grenades and melee.
+New and edited perks make them more powerful and versatile.
-- New HP-related perks grant chances to regain lost health, for players who find the game a little too punishing.
+- New HP-related perks grant more chances to regain lost health, for players who find the game a little too punishing.
+- No more OP perks!
-- Removed some OP vanilla perks (*Sickness, Fast Reload, Extended Magazine*).
+  - Removed the most OP perks: *Sickness, Fast Reload, Extended Magazine*.
+  - Reduced the effectivesness of other perks: *Rapid Fire, Murderous Lead*.
   - These were so OP that they fit into any build, and not using them feels like playing with a major handicap.
   - Instead, this mods aims for balance across all items, so that nearly everything feels like a viable choice.